keyursamani/RoyaWebsite/README.md

 # RoyaWebsite
-Sliced design into HTML with fully responsive
+Sliced RTL Language Pages into HTML with fully responsive